Career Paths in 2022

-A sign of successful leadership is the ability to invest in your team and your employees.
+Successful leadership is the ability to invest in your team and your employees.
 One proven way to develop your employees is through career paths.
 Creating career paths can be advantageous not only because it can increase an employee’s initiative and productivity, but it also goes a long way with retention efforts.
-As many businesses look for ways to retain their top talent, creating a plan and investing in employee’s personal growth can often go overlooked.
+Unfortunately, as many businesses look for ways to retain their top talent, creating a plan and investing in employees’ personal growth can often go overlooked.

-The information below highlights ways to develop clear career paths to allow employees to grow while your business or team productivity grows as well.
+The information below highlights ways to develop clear career paths to allow employees to grow while your business or team productivity grows.

 Why Focus on Career Paths?

 Employees who engage in career paths gain valuable insights into several areas of their performance, including:

 - Skills and competencies

 - Potential vertical and lateral growth opportunities within their organization

 - Existing skill and competency gaps they should address before the next step in their career

 - The resources and tools they can use to fill those gaps

 Incorporate Career Goals and Interests in One-on-One Meetings